RF1000community/klipper/manual_installation.md

 ##### THREAD SAFETY #####
-Clock methods (e.g. Clock.schedule_once()) are thread safe, can be used do execute methods in Kivy thread from somewhere else reactor.register_async_callback should also be thread safe, since it uses a Queue Simple Assignments are thread safe because of GIL
+Clock methods (e.g. Clock.schedule_once()) are thread safe, can be used do execute methods in Kivy thread from somewhere else reactor.register_async_callback should also be thread safe, since it uses a Queue Simple Assignments are thread safe because of GIL, but assigning kivy properties from another thread will sometimes lead to UI glitches (property change is not observed and on_property_change handlers don't run)
 #### How to install kivy from Source #####
 - download [latest kivy build](https://kivy.org/downloads/ci/raspberrypi/kivy/) (cpython37 for armv7) to your raspberry pi
 - install downloaded kivy build